 I recently applied my manufacturing expertise in motorsports, organizing a professional racing team’s spare parts for the Daytona 24 Hours.
 The inventory management methods, exploded bills of material, and Excel-based “MRP” were all from Manufacturing 101.

 In the motorsports space, I would like to do more “technology transfer” from manufacturing to professional racing as well as help other club racers get started or perhaps just get a little better organized.
-And, of course, I have my hands full with the FF50th.

 Life comes full circle: 57 years after my dad and granddad took me out to the track on a Sunday afternoon, I raced the Lola at the Indianapolis Motor Speedway.